 As I mentioned, you can certainly take a day trip to Colorado Springs from Denver.
 However, if you are considering traveling to Colorado Springs, you may wonder how long of a trip to plan.

-I spent three days doing the five fun activities in Colorado Springs mentioned in this post.
-Therefore, I think Colorado Springs is perfect for a weekend getaway or a two-night stop on a longer Colorado trip.
+I spent three days doing the five fun activities in Colorado Springs mentioned in the next section of this post.
+Therefore, I think Colorado Springs is perfect for a weekend getaway or a two-night stop on a longer Colorado vacation.

-If you can stretch your trip to three to five nights, it would give you time for other things to do near Colorado Springs, such as exploring neighboring Manitou Springs or taking a long hike.
+If you can stretch your trip to three to five nights, it would give you time for other things to do near Colorado Springs.
+For example, you could visit neighboring Manitou Springs or take a long hike elsewhere in the Pikes Peak region.

-Don’t forget you can also take day trips during your Colorado Springs trip to other Front Range destinations such as Denver, Boulder, or Fort Collins!
+Don’t forget you can also take day trips during your Colorado Springs trip to other Front Range destinations such as Denver, Boulder, and/or Fort Collins!

 See the Rocky Mountains from Pikes Peak